 As the moon kept “eating” more of the sun, I could easily notice that my surroundings on the ground were dimmer.
 The sun was clearly being deprived of light by the moon, and the scene grew eerier by the second!
 When the sun was about 60-70% covered, the pinhole projections were easily seen on the ground under the shadows of trees.
 I can’t tell you how many people were in awe of just the pinhole images through the leaves when they learned about this phenomenon for the first time.

 In events like this, there are no do overs!
 I had ONE SHOT to get this moment right, and recorded.

 Totality was less than a few minutes away, and I knew, heck, I EVEN PRACTICED the moment where I needed to remove the filter from the tube, and since the filter was attached to the tube via velcro strips, it had to be done slowly and carefully.
 I wanted my filter off approximately two minutes before totality.

-So at the same time the moment came for the filter to be taken off, there were three kids who were standing dangerously close to my telescope.
-Their parents had viewed the eclipse on my phone and then just seemed to dissapear.
+At the same time the moment came for the filter to be taken off, there were three kids who were playing around in the alleyway, coming dangerously close to my telescope.
+Their parents had viewed the eclipse projected on my phone and then just seemed to disappear.

 “you mean like this?” he said.

 Then I noticed on my phone, “the sun is gone!”
 The kid moved my tube!
 He did this at the exact moment I took my filter off!

 At the same time, the light was dimming — FAST!
 Totality was seconds away.
 I could hear the anticipation from the nearby crowds in the town.
 I was faced with the thought of my whole experience getting ruined by this little kid, who had suddenly disappeared after the moment of sabotage.